top of page

 Genesis 4:25

-What was the name of Moses's older brother?
+19. Who was Moses's older brother?

-He was the spokesman for Moses because Moses had a speech impediment.
+Moses' brother was the spokesman for Moses because Moses had a speech impediment.

 Moses was on Mount Sinai speaking with God at the time.